Labor

 No hay anuncios

-For this reason, the union has demanded "commitment and involvement" from both FC Barcelona, as the project's promoter, and the Spanish Government Delegation, which has jurisdiction over immigration matters.
+Therefore, the union has demanded "commitment and involvement" from both FC Barcelona, as the project's promoter, and the Spanish government delegation, which has jurisdiction over immigration matters.
 In this regard, they demand the immediate reinstatement of the dismissed workers, social security contributions from their first day of work, payment of outstanding wages, and that the administration act ex officio and urgently process residence and work permits for all workers who can prove more than six months of employment on these projects.

 Cargando